 The chocolate biscuit cake is made from a Royal Family recipe and was specially requested by Prince William.

-McVitie’s Cake Company now part of the United Biscuits Group have made many of the wedding and christening cakes for members of the Royal family since the marriage of His Majesty King George V to HM Queen Mary.
+McVitie’s Cake Company now part of the United Biscuits Group has made many of the wedding and christening cakes for members of the Royal family since the marriage of His Majesty King George V to HM Queen Mary.
 They also made the official cake for The Queen and Duke of Edinburgh’s diamond wedding anniversary in 2007.

 The groom’s cake had 17 kilos of chocolate and some 1,700 of the company’s “Rich Tea” brand cookies.

-At 3.35 pm surprising the fans who were still outside the Palace, Prince William drove his new wife back up the Mall for the short distance to Clarence House, his then official London residence.
+At 3.35 pm surprising the fans who were still outside the Palace, Prince William drove his new wife back up the Mall for the short distance to Clarence House, his then-official London residence.

 The blue two-seater Aston Martin DB6 Volante (MkII convertible) had been given to Prince Charles by the Queen as a 21st birthday present.
 It was decorated in the customary newlywed style by the best man and friends with balloons, ribbons, and a rear number plate that read “JU5T WED”.